bartekkuzma/Classification-of-wine-quality/README.md

 # Classification of wine quality

-Project created to gain some experience and practise machine learning classfication algorithms.
+Project created to gain some experience and practise with machine learning classfication algorithms.

 ## About project